 Did Beautiful Jim Key sire any foals?

-As a matter of fact, we know of at least two.
-According to author Mim Eichler Rivas, Jim sired a filly named Queen Key who was raised by Albert Rogers’ son.
-He also sired a colt named Jim, Jr. that Doc was training to follow in Jim’s footsteps.
-In August 1909, a Nashville Globe article about an upcoming Tennessee Colored Fair dedicated most of its space to announcing that Doc would be exhibiting Jim, Jr., the sixteen-month-old offspring of the smartest horse in the world.
-Apparently, with only three months of training, the colt was already repeating some of his sire’s (BJK’s) feats.
+According to author Mim Eichler Rivas’ research for her fabulous book on the subject, Jim sired a filly named Queen Key who was raised by Albert Rogers’ son.
+He also sired a colt named Jim, Jr. that Doc was training.
+I found an article in the August 1909 issue of Nashville Globe that dedicated most of its space to announcing that Doc and Jim, Jr., the sixteen-month-old offspring of Beautiful Jim Key, would appear in an upcoming Tennessee “Colored” Fair.
+With only three months of Doc’s training, the colt was already repeating some of his sire’s (BJK’s) feats.
 Unfortunately, Doc passed away within two months of the article’s printing.
-I do not know what became of Jim, Jr. after that.
+I do not know what became of Jim, Jr. or Queen Key after that.

 How did Beautiful Jim Key die?